 Add end-user authentication to a Power Virtual Agents bot

 You can enable user authentication directly within a Power Virtual Agents bot conversation.
-This means you can prompt a user to sign in using single sign-on, retrieve a user token for that user, and then use that token to retrieve the user's information from a back-end system.
+User authentication means you can get a user's basic properties such as name and ID in bot variables, but also prompt a user to sign in using an authentication node, retrieve a user token for that user, and then use that token to retrieve the user's information from a back-end system.

 Before using this feature, you must follow the end-user authentication configuration instructions.